jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 code in a team.

-A side-effect of this scheme is that it becomes very convenient to consider some utility functions from these Extended modules for inclusion in their respective libraries, since they all live in the same place.
+A side-effect of this scheme is that it becomes very convenient to consider some utility functions from these `.Extended` modules for inclusion in their respective libraries, since they all live in the same place.
 If they do get added, just remove the originals from hackage-extended, and the rest of your code doesn't even break!